pschool-in/curriculum/content/social/nature-4.md

 ```
 ## True or False

-Classify sentence as true or false.
+Classify the sentence as true or false.
 ```
 True:
-Vehicles like that run on mineral oil were invented to make transport easier.
+Vehicles that run on mineral oil were invented to make transport easier.
-Smoke pollutes environment.
+Smoke pollutes the environment.
 Cutting of trees leads to disappearance of birds.

 False:
 Man is not the most intelligent animal.
-Increase in vehicles do not harm the environment.
+An increase in vehicles does not harm the environment.
 Clearing of fields to construct factories is a good practice.
 ```
 ## Fill in the blanks. (using options)

 ```
-*Cities (Villages)* became crowded as people left their villages in search for work.
+*Cities (Villages)* became crowded as people left their villages in search of work.
 Trees were *cut (planted)* down to build new houses.
 *Smoke (Mist)* began to cause breathing disorders.
 As trees are felled, *birds (insects)* do not find nesting places.